History of the Portuguese Communist Party: Establishment of the military dictatorship

-Outlawing and the clandestine struggle
+Outlawing and clandestinity (1926–1974)

 From the 1926 military coup to the Reorganization of 40

 After the military coup of May 28, 1926, the party was outlawed, and had to operate in secrecy.
 By coincidence, the coup was carried out on the eve of the second congress, forcing the suspension of the tasks.
 In 1927 the party's Main Office was closed.
 The party was first re-organized in 1929 under Bento Gonçalves.
 Adapting the party to its new illegal status, the re-organization created a net of clandestine cells to avoid a wave of detentions.